 Fully Loaded Nachos

-Many of you probably remember the Fully Loaded Nachos, which was around in 2008 and 2009.
+Many of you probably remember the Fully Loaded Nachos, circa 2008 and 2009.
 Served in a tortilla-chip bowl, this “Fully Loaded” item was known for its large servings.
 “These were huge,” Quinn said.
 “I think people often bought them for their value in that respect.”
 Extra chips, double ground beef, salsa, guacamole, sour cream, red tortilla chip strips, refried beans, their three-cheese blend, and Taco Bell’s nacho cheese sauce were all piled on top on one another for this hearty snack—complete with a chip bowl at the bottom that effectively caught and collected all of the delicious nacho debris.

 Black Jack Taco